horrorclause/BinaryEdge/README.md

-# BinaryEdge IPv4 Addresses Scraper #
+# BinaryEdge IPv4 Address Scraper #
 This simple script will pull all of BinaryEdge.io's IPv4  addresses for their scanners.
 All IPs will be written to a plain-text file, with each IP separated on a newline.

 Below are the links for BinaryEdge's documentation identifying the addresses used for their scanner: